vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

     x='count(Origin):Q'
 ).transform_filter(
-    brush.ref() # the filter transform uses the selection )
+    brush.ref() # the filter transform uses the selection
+                # to filter the input data to this chart
+)

 chart = alt.vconcat(points, bars, data=cars)
 chart
 ```

+_Make sure to brush around on the top chart!_

 <div id="spec12"></div>

+## Limitations and Looking Forward

+Hopefully this long drawn out demo of Altair at least gets people excited about the potential for this tool and the promise of declarative chart making in python.

+That being said, like any great thing, there are some caveats.
+Here are a few:

+* The API is still pretty new.
+Some of this could break!
+* The documentation is still incomplete.
+Sometimes you need to look at Altair and Vega-Lite docs to find an answer.
+* The number of data points Altair can handle is currently pretty low.
+Right now it is capped at 5,000, but that is modifiable.
+* As noted above, tooltips are still on the way.
+* It would be cool to have the ability to extend Altair to make new Mark/encoding types.
+The `boxplot` function above would then be created inline as `alt.mark_boxplot()` or something similar.

+But even with these slight short-comings, I am excited about this great new package, and can't wait to try it on more interesting datasets in the future.
+I hope you are excited too!